Final Week of 2020 Season!

 Saturday Oct 3 9-3

 Windham Farmers Market

 News & Updates

-We are harvesting sweet corn, tomatoes, cucumbers, potatoes, delicata and winter squash, carrots, green beans, garlic and onions, peppers, lettuces, greens, husk cherries and pears.
-We also offer local goat cheese, maple syrup, pickles, mustard, jam and vinegar.
-Check out our farm stand on N. Raymond Road in Raymond and our booth at the Windham Farmer Market on Saturdays.
+We currently have tomatoes, potatoes, winter squash, carrots, garlic and onions, peppers, lettuces, greens, husk cherries, beets and sweet potatoes.
+We also offer local goat cheese, maple syrup, pickles, mustard and vinegar.
+Check out our farm stand on N. Raymond Road in Raymond ON Oct 2 & 3 and our booth at the final Windham Farmers Market on Saturday, Oct 3rd.

 About Our Farm

 We are excited to be returning to our home state and putting the former Edwards Farm back into production as Mulberry Farms in Raymond, Maine.
 This beautiful property was for many years a dairy farm and its rich soil is ready to feed berry plants, fruit trees and a wide variety vegetable crops.

 The tractors have been purchased, the barn expanded, the hoop houses erected and the farmhouse is nearly complete.
 Trees, bushes, roots, seedlings and seeds are settling in, blooming, leafing and growing like crazy.

 Our journey is working the land we love and offering the local community a wide variety of healthy, tasty, organically grown produce.